nyavramov/monitor_web_page_changes/README.md

 ## Why perceptual hashes?

-I initially thought that scraping might be a good way to look for changes, but it's just too much work writing a new DOM scraper every time you want to monitor a new site.
+I initially thought that scraping the DOM might be a good way to look for changes, but it's just too much work writing a new DOM scraper every time you want to monitor a new site.

 ## How do I use it?